Herbert, Ekeler propel Chargers to 28-14 win over Raiders

 INGLEWOOD, Calif.
+(AP)Justin Herbert and the Los Angeles Chargers came into their showdown against the Las Vegas Raiders after a signature win on the road at Kansas City.

+In front of a prime-time audience on Monday night, the Chargers showed they are indeed for real.

-(AP) — Justin Herbert threw for three touchdowns, Austin Ekeler rushed for a career-high 117 yards and scored twice and the Los Angeles Chargers knocked the Las Vegas Raiders from the unbeaten ranks with a 28-14 victory Monday night.
+Herbert threw for three touchdowns, Austin Ekeler rushed for a career-high 117 yards and scored twice as the Chargers knocked the Raiders from the unbeaten ranks with a 28-14 victory.

 Los Angeles is 3-1 for the first time since 2014 and part of a three-way tie atop the AFC West with Las Vegas and Denver.
 The Raiders’ loss means the Arizona Cardinals are the NFL’s lone undefeated team after four weeks.

+The reception by Cook was one of two fourth downs converted by the offense and four on the season.

+”He picks and chooses the right time to be able to do it.
+Sometimes on critical downs, especially when we have the momentum and we’re driving, and maybe when he feels like we need points,” said Cook, who had six catches for 70 yards and a touchdown. ”He’s been choosing great.
+We might as well play some lottery numbers with coach.”

 Herbert achieved a pair of milestones in the win.
-He completed his 500th pass in his 19th start, becoming the first quarterback in the Super Bowl era to reach that before his 20th start.
-He has accounted for 10 touchdowns in his first three prime time games, tying Patrick Mahomes and Dan Marino.
+He completed his 500th pass in his 19th start, becoming the first quarterback in the Super Bowl era to reach that mark before his 20th start.
+He has accounted for 10 TDs in his first three prime-time games, tying Patrick Mahomes and Dan Marino.

-Ekeler, who had 145 total yards, also had a touchdown reception in the second quarter.
+”It’s awesome that he believes in us because everyone in the huddle believes in each other too, and whenever we get into one of those situations, we know that we’ve got the right play, we know that we’ve got the right guys,” sad Herbert, who completed 25 of 38 passes for 222 yards.

-“We cannot come out and take that many punches in the first round.
-I’m proud of our guys showing a toughness to get up and keep fighting, but that was ridiculous tonight,” Raiders coach Jon Gruden said.
-“They got on us and they got after us in all three phases, and we found a way to make it a football game and give ourselves a chance, but it’s just too hard in this league against good teams.”
+”We cannot come out and take that many punches in the first round,” coach Jon Gruden said. ”We found a way to make it a football game and give ourselves a chance, but it’s just too hard in this league against good teams.”

-The Chargers took the opening kickoff and went 75 yards in 12 plays.
-Herbert completed all six of his passes on the drive, including a 4 yard bullet to tight end Donald Parham in the back of the end zone to put them on top 7-0.
+The Chargers took the opening kickoff and went 75 yards in 12 plays, including a 4-yard bullet to tight end Donald Parham in the back of the end zone to put them on top 7-0.

-Los Angeles extended its lead to 21-0 at halftime by scoring on the final two drives of the first half.
-Herbert’s 10-yard TD to Cook was set up by a 41-yard completion to a wide open Stephen Anderson to the Raiders 12 three plays earlier.
+Los Angeles extended its lead to 21-0 at halftime by scoring on the final two drives of the first half – Herbert’s 10-yard TD to Cook and a 14-yard screen to Ekeler.

-After the Raiders went three-and-out, Herbert led the Chargers on a nine-play drive.
-He completed his last five passes, including a 14-yard screen to Ekeler for the score.

-Las Vegas was held to one first down and 51 net yards in the first half, but made adjustments at halftime and scored on its first two possessions of the second half.
+Las Vegas was held to one first down and 51 net yards in the first half, but made adjustments at halftime.
 The Raiders took the third-quarter kickoff and scored when Carr found Hunter Renfrow for a 10-yard touchdown.

-Darren Waller then drew Las Vegas within a TD when he caught a 3-yard pass with 1:44 remaining in the third.
+Darren Waller then drew them within 21-14 when he caught a 3-yard pass with 1:44 remaining in the third.

+”If anything, hopefully this wakes us up a little bit.
+I think we need to start a lot faster, if I’m honest,” Carr said. ”We started the season great, but we don’t start games nearly good enough yet.”

 LATE START

-The Chargers Hollywood Park home has a roof over it, but the start of the game was delayed 35 minutes due to lightning strikes in the area.
-SoFi Stadium is classified as open-air due to the north side being open on the upper deck.
+SoFi Stadium has a roof over it, but the start of the game was delayed 35 minutes due to lightning strikes in the area.
+The stadium is classified as open-air due to the north side being open on the upper deck.
 Torrential rain hit the Los Angeles area nearly an hour before kickoff.

 ”I’ve never had an indoor stadium with a lightning delay.
 This is a bizarre night for all of us,” said Gruden, who added he didn’t receive an explanation for the delay.